HttpInterceptor

 Stops the interceptor, preventing it from intercepting HTTP requests.
 Stopped interceptors are automatically cleared,

-exactly as if interceptor.clear()
+exactly as if interceptor.clear() had been called.

 await interceptor.stop();